msamendinger/spacelift-poc/README.md

 - The stack that points to the foundation subfolder must be an administrative one.
 - If you want to use `spacectl stack local-preview --id <stack-id>` the stack must have `enable_local_preview` set to `true`.
+- `policies.tf` contains a plan policy to disallow resource groups without mandatory tags and a notification policy to send a mattermost message for failed runs.
+- The mattermost webhook is currently manually added to spacelift as the url must be considered a secret.

 ### stack1